EliasSchuhmacher/ML_lab2/README.md

 ## Results of Improvements

 Switching to a smaller LLM reduced training time from 24 hours down to approx 11.
+Also, training for more iterations seemed to decrease the loss.
+We trained this for one full epoch.